|

 · If a playlist provides more than 10

-streams per day to a specific track, it appears on the
+streams per day to a specific track, it appears in the

 examining a playlist with 20,000 followers that can't even